Giaaaaaaa/drum-kit/readme.md

 # A simple drum kits simulator
-press the conrresponding keys to start!
+press the conrresponding keys or click to start!